top of page

 What are the critical skills young athletes need?

-To gain all the benefits we want young athletes to have we need to start with solid foundations.
-When you build a house you don't put the roof on first.
+Success starts with solid foundations.
+When you build a house, you don't put the roof on first.
 You lay down the foundations that will hold the building up.
 Psychological foundations start with how you define success.
 From there I develop repeatable processes and principles that lead to coherent and consistent development.
-I then develop specific psychological skillsets including how to focus effectively, how to develop confidence, how to control emotions, and how to cope under pressure.
+I then develop specific psychological skillsets including how to focus effectively, how to develop confidence, how to control emotions and how to cope under pressure.

 What are the benefits of training these skills?

 There are so many benefits it would be hard to list them all!
-But highly desirable ones include: high quality motivation, high self-esteem, increased work ethic, improved performance, increased positive emotions, increased confidence, increased focus, grater body/mind awareness, increased problem-solving abilities, greater planning and performance evaluation, increased ability to perform under pressure, increased learning increased enjoyment and greater persistence and resiliency.
+But highly desirable ones include: high quality motivation, high self-esteem, increased work ethic, increased positive emotions, increased confidence, increased focus, greater body/mind awareness, increased problem-solving abilities, greater planning & performance evaluation, increased ability to perform under pressure, increased learning, increased enjoyment and greater persistence and resiliency.
+All of these lead to higher level consistent performance even under the highest pressure.
 Who wouldn't want all of those!

 Won’t these skills develop anyway?